-- 1. Turn your engine upside down. - 2.
-Remove the two Phillips screws that attach each truck side to the truck block. - 3.
+- 1. Remove the body shell and motor as shown page 34. - .2.
+Remove the truck sides from the truck block in order to slip the new tire over the grooved drive wheel. - 3.
 Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
 Slip the new tire onto the wheel.
 You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 5.
 If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
 Otherwise your engine will wobble while operating. - 6.
 Make sure the tire is fully seated inside the groove.
 Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 7.
-Reassemble in reverse order.
+Reassemble the truck sides to the truck blocks. - 8.
+Reassemble motors and body shell.
+Be careful not to pinch and wires.